 Table 1:

 Before Classes Begin: Full Amount

 During first or second week: 80%

 During third to fifth week: 60%

 During sixth week: 20%

 After sixth week: None

-Student fees are nonrefundable after class ses begin.
+Student fees are nonrefundable after classes begin.

 Voluntary withdrawals are initiated at the request of the student.
-Working with the director of graduate studies, a mutual decision is reached with regard to the effective date of the withdrawal and any academic penalty to be a mutual decision is reached with regard to the effective date of the withdrawal and any academic penalty to be assessed.
+Working with the director of graduate studies, a mutual decision is reached with regard to the effective date of the withdrawal and any academic penalty to be assessed.
 Per letter, the director of graduate studies will notify the offices of the registrar and financial aid in the School of Medicine.
 The Office of the Registrar will process the withdrawal and remove the student from any current and/or future enrollments.
 The Office of Financial Aid may revoke any financial aid that has been disbursed.
 The student should also contact these offices to ensure that they have fulfilled any responsibilities with regard to this process.
 The student's permanent academic record will reflect that he/she was enrolled for the term and that he/she withdrew on the specific effective date.

-1st year: \$36, 261 2nd year: \$36, 261
+1st year: \$33,945 2nd year: \$33,945